-Dr Yannis Chaloulos is a Geotechnical Engineer at GR8 GEO.
+Dr Yannis Chaloulos is a Senior Engineer at GR8 GEO.
 He has over 10 years of experience specializing in the development of advanced 2D and 3D numerical models for the analysis of geotechnical problems with emphasis on earthquake and cyclic loading problems.

 In 2012 he completed his PhD on pile response in laterally spreading soils.
 His research activities have resulted in the publication of several journal papers and led to the development of soil constitutive models for FLAC and FLAC3D which are available on Itasca’s website.
 In parallel with his research activities, he has worked as an external consultant for several infrastructure projects.